 What drives you?
 How have your life experiences shaped the way you view the world?
 How do you plan to achieve your goals?
 What difference do you intend to make in your community, your city or the world?

 The answers to these questions are what make us unique.
 They guide us and help us achieve what may appear to be impossible.
 They give us the foundation to achieve success.

-UB Student Affairs believes in fostering an inclusive environment that values the diversity of all individuals and their capacity for community and democratic engagement.
+UB Student Success and Support Services believes in fostering an inclusive environment that values the diversity of all individuals and their capacity for community and democratic engagement.
 We aim to support and enhance a dynamic community where the needs of all students at UB are paramount.

-To support our efforts to create a more diverse and inclusive culture, Student Affairs launched the Be YOU at UB campaign.
+To support our efforts to create a more diverse and inclusive culture, the Division of Student Success and Support Services launched the Be YOU at UB campaign.
 It's a movement with a mission to tell the stories that shape us and empower the UB community to embrace what makes each of us unique.

 We want to learn more about YOU!
-Join a diverse voice of student experiences by submitting your story to email@example.com or email us to schedule an in-person interview.
-Follow us on Twitter, Instagram (@UB_VPSA) and Facebook (@ubvpsa) and join the conversation.
+Join a diverse voice of student experiences by submitting your story to firstname.lastname@example.org or email us to schedule an in-person interview.
+Follow us on Twitter, Instagram (@ubaltsa) and Facebook (@ubaltsa) and join the conversation.
 Be sure to use the hashtag #BeYOUatUB.

 “My hope is to leave the world better than I found it …”

 “I was very skeptical about returning to school …”

 “I learned to accept failure because if you accept your failure and learn from it, it will make you stronger for your next adventure …”